 Programmatic advertising has grown from a tiny part of a publisher’s advertising activity.
 Three years ago top publishers received from programmatic advertising only 10% of their total digital ad revenues, according to Operative survey.
 Three years passed, but it has been a little change.
 According to the study by Digiday, only 35% of the editors rated programmatic as the significant source of revenue.

 It is hard to believe, until seeing another estimation from marketing-intelligence firm Warc.
 It claims that of every dollar spent by advertisers worldwide last year on programmatic – just 0.40 cents on average came to a publisher.
 Advertisers spend 60% of their budgets for a “tech tax” to the sophisticated chain of vendors between them and publishers.
 This brings us to the most natural publishers’ desire: to sell inventory (especially premium inventory) on much more fair conditions.
 And programmatic can offer it for now.

 Programmatic is not automatic

 To avoid selling premium inventory via Open auctions for non-predictable results most publishers are now setting up programmatic direct or private marketplaces (PMP deals).
 This lets them keep advertising quality and ensure advertisers brand safety.
 Besides, leveraging PMPs, publishers control which of buyers can enter their inventory and at what price.
-By 2019, the combined share of these two transaction types reached 80% of the total programmatic pie, which blurs the line between direct and programmatic sales even more.
+In 2020, the combined share of these two transaction types reached 51.2% of the total programmatic pie, which blurs the line between direct and programmatic sales even further.